microsoft/qsharp/katas/content/multi_qubit_measurements/index.md

     "title": "Joint Measurements"
 })

 Joint measurements, also known as Pauli measurements, are a generalization of 2-outcome measurements to multiple qubits and other bases.
-In Q#, joint measurements in Pauli bases are implemented using the <a href="https://docs.microsoft.com/en-us/qsharp/api/qsharp/microsoft.quantum.intrinsic.measure" target="_blank">`Measure`</a> operation.
+In Q#, joint measurements in Pauli bases are implemented using the `Measure` operation.
 Let's review single-qubit measurements in a different light before discussing joint measurements.

-## Single-Qubit Pauli Measurement
+## Single-Qubit Pauli Measurements

 For single-qubit systems, any measurement corresponding to an orthogonal basis can be associated with a Hermitian matrix with eigenvalues $\pm 1$.
 The possible measurement outcomes (represented as `Result` in Q#) are the eigenvalues of the Hermitian matrix, and the corresponding projection matrices for the measurement are the projection operators onto the *eigenspaces* corresponding to the eigenvalues.